uvarc/rc-website/content/userinfo/howtos/storage/drive-mapping.md

 # Windows

 * Open a File Explorer page.
-In Windows 10 first select *This PC*.
-This is not necessary for earlier versions of Windows.
-When you see the *Computer* tab, select that, then select  *Map Network Drive*.
+In the left column, right click on *This PC*.
+In the drop-down box that appears, look for the *Map Network Drive* option.
+If you do not see this option, click on *Show more Options*, and then click on *Map network drive...*.
-* When the dialog box appears, the default drive letter will be *Z*.
-You can change this to any other available letter if you wish.
+* When the *Map Network Drive* dialog box appears, select a letter for the drive.This will be the location on your PC where you will be able to access your storage.
-* In the Folder textbox, type the path you were given when the storage was set up.
+* Also in the *Map Network Drive* dialog box, type the path for your storage location in the Folder field.
-    * For **Research Standard** storage the path starts with `\\qumulo.rc.virginia.edu\` followed by your storage share name, for example `\\qumulo.rc.virginia.edu\mylab-storage`
+    * For **Research Standard** storage, the path starts with `\\qumulo.rc.virginia.edu\` followed by your storage share name, for example `\\qumulo.rc.virginia.edu\mylab-storage`
-    * For **Research Project** storage the path starts with `\\qumulo.rc.virginia.edu\` or `\\gpfs.hpc.virginia.edu` followed by your storage share name, for example `\\gpfs.hpc.virginia.edu\mylab-storage`.
+    * For **Research Project** storage, the path starts with `\\qumulo.rc.virginia.edu\` or `\\gpfs.hpc.virginia.edu` followed by your storage share name, for example `\\gpfs.hpc.virginia.edu\mylab-storage`.

+* If you want the mapped drive to remain after a shut-down or reboot, check the box for *Reconnect at sign-in*
-* When it asks you to authenticate, use your UVA id (e.g. `mst3k`) and your Eservices password.
+* If your laptop does not use you UVA ID and password for logging in, check the box for *Connect using different credentials*.
+When it asks you to authenticate, use your UVA id (e.g. `mst3k`) and your Eservices password.
 * Select *Finish*.

 {{% callout %}}